- Rural school initiatives

 Support for students

-To help students reach their potential, we hire paraprofessionals such as education assistants and remedial tutors are hired to support:
+To help students reach their potential, we hire paraprofessionals such as education assistants and remedial tutors to support:

 - students with special needs; and